-The control determines the longest tooth of a rotating tool by positioning the tool to be measured at an offset to the center of the touch probe system and then moving it toward the measuring surface until it contacts the surface.
-The offset is programmed in the tool table under Tool offset: Radius (TT: R\OFFS).
+The control determines the longest tooth of a rotating tool by positioning the tool to be measured at an offset to the center of the touch probe and then moving it toward the measuring surface of the TT until it contacts the surface.
+The offset is programmed in the tool table under Tool offset: Radius (TT: R OFFS).